spxak1/weywot/dual.md

 #### How to add an option for Windows in Pop!_OS boot menu

 This is the easiest case.
+All you need to do is to copy the EFI files of Windows to Pop!_OS's EFI partition.

 Steps: